-North American strength helps Halliburton smash profit view
+Halliburton sees North America customers 'tapping the brakes'

+"Halliburton didn't necessarily break new ground, they just addressed the elephant in the room," Barclays analyst David Anderson said.

+"It took the sentiment down a notch and stock prices are reflecting that."

-(Reuters) - Halliburton Co (HAL.N) swung to a quarterly profit and handily beat analysts' expectations on higher demand in North America, sending the world's No.3 oilfield services provider's shares up 2.5 percent.
+On Monday, Halliburton swung to a quarterly profit and handily beat analysts' expectations on higher demand in North America.

 The company's revenue from North America surged 83 percent to $2.77 billion in the second quarter, due to increased demand for pumping and well-construction services in the region.